wiwaszko-intel/edge-ai-suites/education-ai-suite/smart-classroom/docs/user-guide/index.md

 </div>
 hide_directive-->

 The Smart Classroom project is a modular, extensible framework designed to process and summarize educational content using advanced AI models.
 It supports transcription, summarization, and future capabilities like video understanding and real-time analysis.

+This application provides an end-to-end workflow, starting from file uploads or live recording, through audio analysis and video streaming, to generate insightful outputs like mind maps and class statistics.
+You can monitor system performance, switch between audio-video modes, and validate results seamlessly, ensuring an interactive and efficient classroom experience.

 The main features are as follows: